edwardjkim/info490/week00/docker_running_ipynb.md

 ![notebook server](ipynb1.png)

-Select New > Python 3, and an empty notebook will be created.
+Select New Notebook and an empty notebook will be created.
 You can test this by entering

 ```python
 print('hello world')